Caden-H/SteamLocalGameSync/README.md

 # Steam Non-Steam Game Shortcut Automator

 This Python script automatically adds games from multiple directories to your Steam library as non-Steam games, ensuring the correct executable is chosen and adding images from SteamGridDB.
+This is for Windows only but could be adapted for other platforms.

 ![Screenshot of GUI](https://i.imgur.com/Hi8GA4K.png)